vborodulin/wifi-loc-control/README.md

 ## Usage
 To set up specific preferences for your Wi-Fi networks, keep it easy: just name your network locations after your Wi-Fi names.
-For example, if you want special settings for "My_Home_Wi-Fi_5GHz," make a location called "My_Home_Wi-Fi_5GHz."
+For example, if you want special settings for `My_Home_Wi-Fi_5GHz`, make a location called `My_Home_Wi-Fi_5GHz`.
 When you connect to that Wi-Fi, your location will switch automatically.
-If you connect to a Wi-Fi without a special name, it defaults to "Automatic.".
+If you connect to a Wi-Fi without a special name, it defaults to `Automatic`.

 ## Configuration